jezu1/Cheezy_BDM_P2/README.md

 Put information for dashboard and graph here

 #### 4.1 Recommender
 The file **recommender.cql** includes all the cypher queries to create the recommender for our Graph in Neo4J.
-To be able to run the file Neo4J Data Science library muss be installed.
+To be able to execute all the queries the Neo4J Graph Data Science Library muss be installed.